Attorney review 11 June 2018; last updated 18 November 2019

 Protection of Children’s Personal Information

-AOS’s website(s) are intended for adults, such as members of AOS.
+AOS’s website(s) are intended for adults, the primary audience being members of AOS.
 AOS does not knowingly collect any personal information from children under the age of 13.
-Please contact AOS at email@example.com if you suspect that AOS has collected any such information.
+Please contact AOS at firstname.lastname@example.org if you suspect that AOS has collected any such information.
 If AOS learns that we have collected the personal information of a child under 13 without verifiable parental consent, AOS will take steps to delete the information as quickly as possible.

 Third Party Sites and Services